chiraggude/larabase/README.md

 LaraBase
 ========

 LaraBase is a starter app for speeding up the development of Laravel projects.
 With basic knowledge of Laravel, LaraBase can be adapted and customized to your needs.
-The frontend of LaraBase is built with Bootstrap 3.1.1 and the authentican system was built in such a way that you could use it right away or modify AuthController.php to change the control flow.
-As far as possible, external packages were not used with the exception of [Generators](https://github.com/JeffreyWay/Laravel-4-Generators)
+The frontend of LaraBase is built with Bootstrap 3.2 and the authentication system was built in such a way that you could use it right away or modify UserController.php to change the control flow.
+LaraBase does not include external packages/libraries as dependencies.

 ### Live Demo: [http://larabase.turizon.co.in/](http://larabase.turizon.co.in/)